 Thomas & Thomas Zone

-Even though it is more expensive than a St Croix Imperial fly rod, the Thomas & Thomas Zone is still a great investment for all fly fishing enthusiasts.
-You can choose between freshwater and saltwater versions of these fly rods as well as medium-fast and fast options.
+Even though it is more expensive than a St. Croix Imperial fly rod, the Thomas & Thomas Zone is still a great investment for all fly fishing enthusiasts.
+You can choose between freshwater and saltwater versions of these fly rods and medium-fast and fast options.

-All Thomas & Thomas Zone Fly rods are handmade with StratTherm raisin that dampens vibrations and gives them remarkable strength.
+All Thomas & Thomas Zone Fly rods are handmade with Straumann® PRO Resin, which dampens vibrations and gives them remarkable strength.
 Also, all models feature an aluminum rod tube, titanium frame stripping guides, and cork grips.

-The brand offers a lifetime warranty that includes the repair or replacement of the fly rod you purchased.
+The brand offers a lifetime warranty that includes repairing or replacing the fly rod you purchased.

 Douglas Sky G

-You can use the Douglas Sky G fly rods to fish for trout, redfish, pike, salmon, and various other species.
-The Sky G series features only saltwater and single-handed models, so you’ll have to consider other options if you need a spey fly rod.
+You can use the Douglas Sky G fly rods to fish for trout, redfish, pike, salmon, and other species.
+The Sky G series features only saltwater and single-handed models, so you must consider other options if you need a spey fly rod.

-These fly rods are either 8’6’’ or 9-feet long, and they can be used with fly lines that weigh between 4 and 11wt.
+These fly rods are either 8’6’’ or 9 feet long and can be used with fly lines weighing between 4 and 11wt.
 All models contain four pieces, which makes them easy to store or transport, while the carbon fiber construction ensures they’re both sturdy and lightweight.

-Fly rods from the Sky G series are considerably more expensive than the models from the St Croix’s Imperial series.
+Fly rods from the Sky G series are considerably more expensive than the St. Croix’s Imperial series models.

 Answer: Yes, the brand refreshes this series by adding new models to it every year.